Skip to Content

 For another simple child friendly recipe try our:

-If you enjoyed this bake have a look at our Ultimate Guide to Baking with Kids, or our Best Cake Recipes post, both are full of great recipe suggestions for baking with children.
+If you enjoyed this bake have a look at my Ultimate Guide to Baking with Kids, or my Best Cake Recipes post, both are full of great recipe suggestions for baking with children.

 Chocolate & Pecan Brownies